Europe’s vaccine row worsens as virus variant found in US | Malay Mail

 The economic pain over the last year in the US was clear in data out yesterday that showed the world’s largest economy shrunk by 3.5 per cent in 2020.

-The figures underscore the job awaiting President Joe Biden, who took office just over a week ago promising to get the country back on track with a US$1.9 trillion spending proposal.
+The figures underscored the scale of the job awaiting President Joe Biden, who took office just over a week ago promising to get the country back on track with a US$1.9 trillion spending proposal.

-At the same time, a long-delayed effort to probe the virus’s origins creaked forward for a World Health Organization team of experts in Wuhan, China.
+At the same time, a long-delayed effort to probe the virus’s origins creaked forward for a World Health Organisation team of experts in Wuhan, China.

-“So proud to graduate from our 14 days... no-one went stir crazy & we’ve been v productive,” tweeted team member Peter Daszak after the investigators left their quarantine hotel wearing masks, peering out of their bus window at the gathered media.

 India’s vaccine diplomacy

+Australia’s health minister Greg Hunt said the country’s foreign ministry would be making “representations” to the EU on suggestions there may be restrictions on vaccine exports.

+Those representations would be about “ensuring that our supply is guaranteed on a continuous basis,” he said.

-In another boost to vaccine efforts, Indian Prime Minister Narendra Modi said his country will supply more locally made inoculations to other countries.
+Meanwhile, Indian Prime Minister Narendra Modi said his country will supply more locally produced vaccines to other countries.

 India — home to the world’s largest vaccine manufacturer, the Serum Institute — has embarked on a form of vaccine diplomacy, gifting millions of doses to its neighbours.

-Concerns have been deepening over rich nations dominating vaccine supply, and the WHO said yesterday that Africa can expect to see at least 30 per cent of its population immunised by the end of this year. — AFP
+Concerns have been deepening over rich nations hogging vaccine supplies.
+The WHO said yesterday that Africa can expect to see at least 30 per cent of its population immunised by the end of this year. — AFP